richardspitz/imagefactory/README.md

     ![](https://github.com/richardspitz/imagefactory/raw/master/images/UpdateAzureModules.JPG)

     ![](https://github.com/richardspitz/imagefactory/raw/master/images/UpdateAzureModules1.JPG)
-3. Create and publish a PowerShell runbook each for ImageCopy.ps1 (named PageBlobCopy) and Cleanup.ps1 (named Cleanup).
+3. Create a PowerShell runbook each for ImageCopy.ps1 (named PageBlobCopy) and Cleanup.ps1 (named Cleanup).
 Copy the code from these files into the browser-based editor for each of these runbooks.
+Click "Publish".

     (The steps below are for the first runbook.
 Repeat these for the second runbook as well)

     ![](https://github.com/richardspitz/imagefactory/raw/master/images/Runbook.JPG)